DebraBeat/derbystats/README.md

 From the second graph above, the distinction is even clearer.
 The away team is less likely to score above 125 points.

+### Analysis - Kernel Density Estimation
+While visualization is a powerful tool in helping us understand data, it is useful to help quantify it.

+For fun, we can use a kernel density estimation to simulate matches and also compare it to real world data.
+Although the bandwidth is set at `0.5`, we can write code to correctly fit our KDE by minimizing the difference between KDE outcomes and real world data.

+From both KDE simulations and the statistics, we see that the home team has a winning percent of `61.37%`!

+### Analysis - Poisson and Skellam